No really.

 Friday I left dad and the kids to sleep in, get hotel breakfast that the kids love so much and go set up for the expo.
 That meant I had to leave on foot from the hotel.
 So at 6am I ran about 6 miles of paved trail and road to the Bearclaw trailhead.
 It was quiet and peaceful running under a dark sky with stars visible, just me and my headlamp.
 I got a little lost but finally arrived at the trail.
 Bearclaw is a fun little area for bikes and kids, but in the twilight light I missed the main trail and ended up running through roller after roller, think giant bmx track.
 Finally got out of it though and ran the Stucki Springs trail the rest of the way till my turn around and then basically came back the way I went out (minus some of the getting lost buisness).

 It was really great but oh boy did it get cold, SO cold!
 I was dressed for winter like at home and was glad.
 I was only missing my neck gaiter and better gloves.
 Once the sun was finally up for good about 9am I was ok but during it's rising man it was cold.
-I did learn a few things though while my hands were too cold to function:
+I did learn a few things though while my hands were too cold to function:1.
+Don't untie your shoes to tighten the laces.
+You won't be able to retie them.

 2. It's hard to squeeze cold gel without functional hands.
 Hold the package in your mouth with your teeth then squeeze from the bottom up with the outsides of your hands pressed together.